Peter Shilton: 1990 FIFA World Cup

 Shilton played in all bar one of the England games over the next 18 months – the one he missed saw a debut for a future England goalkeeping first choice, David Seaman of Queens Park Rangers.
 In June 1989, Shilton broke his old England skipper Bobby Moore's record of 108 appearances for his country when he won his 109th cap in a friendly against Denmark in Copenhagen.
 Prior to the match he was handed a framed England goalkeeper's jersey with '109' on the front.
 He had, by this time, kept three clean sheets in three qualifying matches for the 1990 World Cup and would ultimately concede no goals at all as England qualified for the tournament, to be held in Italy.

-Shilton was the oldest players at the 1990 World Cup and the last born in the 1940s.
+Shilton was the oldest player at the 1990 World Cup and the last born in the 1940s.
 His 119th appearance for his country saw England draw 1–1 with the Republic of Ireland in the opening group game; England got through the group, beat Belgium 1–0 in the second round match, and then edged past Cameroon 3–2 in the quarter-finals, thanks to two Lineker penalties after England went 2–1 down.
 Then came the West Germans in the semi-finals, Shilton's 124th England game.

 It was goalless at half time, but shortly after the restart Shilton was beaten by Andreas Brehme's deflected free kick that looped off Paul Parker's shin and dropped into the net over Shilton's head, despite his back pedalling attempts to tip the ball over.
 Lineker's late equaliser salvaged a draw for England but Shilton could not get close enough to any of the penalties taken by the Germans in the deciding shoot out, while England missed two of theirs and went out of the tournament.

 Shilton was the keeper for the third place play-off game, which ended in a 2–1 win for hosts Italy, Shilton suffering an embarrassing moment when he dithered over a back pass and was tackled by Roberto Baggio who scored as a result of Shilton's error.
 It was his 125th appearance for his country and, after the tournament ended, he announced it would be his last.
 His final appearance came just four months before the 20th anniversary of his international debut, making his full international career one of the longest on record.
 He was never booked or sent off at full international level.